nbicocchi/learn-microservices/modules/resiliency/labs/README.md

 # Labs

-## Lab 1: Implementing Circuit Breaker Pattern with Resilience4j
+## Lab 1: Implementing Resiliency Patterns
-**Objective:** Set up a Circuit Breaker to handle service failures gracefully in a Spring Boot application using Resilience4j.

-**Instructions:**
-- Create a Spring Boot application that integrates Resilience4j by adding the `resilience4j-spring-boot3` dependency.
-- Implement a RESTful service that simulates a delay or failure (e.g., throwing an exception) when a certain endpoint is hit.
-- Apply the Circuit Breaker pattern to the service to prevent cascading failures when the service is down.
-- Test the Circuit Breaker by repeatedly calling the endpoint and observing the behavior during failure and recovery.

-## Lab 2: Implementing Retry Mechanism
-**Objective:** Set up a retry mechanism to automatically retry failed requests in a Spring Boot application.

-**Instructions:**
-- Extend the Spring Boot application from Lab 1 to include a retry mechanism using Resilience4j's Retry feature.
-- Configure the retry behavior (e.g., number of attempts, wait duration) for the RESTful service endpoint.
-- Test the retry mechanism by simulating transient failures and ensuring that the application retries the request as configured.

-## Lab 3: Bulkhead Pattern for Resource Isolation
-**Objective:** Implement the Bulkhead pattern to isolate resources in a Spring Boot application using Resilience4j.

-**Instructions:**
-- Create a new Spring Boot service that simulates resource-intensive operations (e.g., long-running tasks).
-- Use Resilience4j to implement the Bulkhead pattern, isolating resources for different parts of the application (e.g., separating HTTP calls from database calls).
-- Test the Bulkhead pattern by simulating high load on one part of the application and verifying that it does not affect the other parts.
+1. Implement a **datetime-service** returning the current date and time (read from internal clock).
+    * `GET /date` → returns the current date
+    * `GET /time` → returns the current time
+2. Implement a **datetime-composite-service** returning the current date and time (communicates with a pool of instances of **datetime-service** for getting the current date and time).
+    * `GET /datetime` → returns the current date and time
+3. Implement an architecture delivering the above service in which **datetime-composite-service** finds healthy instances of **datetime-service** using Eureka service discovery and client-side load balancing.
+4. ...

 # Questions
 1. What is resiliency, and why is it essential in distributed systems?
 2. Describe the *one thread per request* pattern and its key issues (i.e., thread pool/memory saturation).
-3. Which are the most promising alternatives to the *one thread per request* pattern?
+3. Which are the most used alternatives to the *one thread per request* pattern?
 Highlight their key features and mutual differences.
 4. Describe the difference between client-side and server-side resiliency patterns.
 5. Describe the most used client-side resiliency patterns.
 6. Describe the most used server-side resiliency patterns.
-7. How does Spring Boot integrates the Resilience4j library?
-8. Describe pros and cons of *fixed-window*, *sliding-window*, *leaky bucket* policies for circuit breaker implementations.
+7. Describe pros and cons of *fixed-window*, *sliding-window*, *leaky bucket* policies for circuit breaker implementations.
+8. What is a fallback mechanism and how does it relate with the circuit breaker pattern?
 9. What role do retries play in improving the resiliency of microservices?
 Describe best practices for setting retry configuration.
 10. What role do timeouts play in improving the resiliency of microservices?
 Describe best practices for setting timeout values.